LesFruitsDefendus/guides/docs/source/harvest-guide/supervise-harvest.md

 # Supervise the harvest

-Your main concern during the pick is your volunteers-- make sure they are comfortable and safe!
+Your main concern during the pick is your volunteers; make sure they are comfortable and safe!

 We encourage cooperation among volunteers.
 Rotate roles for everyone involved (holding the ladder, picking the fruit, weighing the fruit, clean-up, etc.)